tobyweston/blog/source/_posts/2014-04-07-functional-interfaces-in-java8.md

 Oracle have introduced a new annotation `@FunctionalInterface` to mark an interface as such.
 It's basically to communicate intent but also allows the compiler to do some additional checks.

-For example.
-This interface compiles,
+For example, this interface compiles,

 {% codeblock lang:java %}
 public interface FunctionalInterfaceExample {